meker12/commerce-channels.en/help/channel-manager/add-products-to-connected-channel.md

 From Channel Manager, select products from the [!DNL Commerce] catalog for Walmart Marketplace sales.

-To sync products to the sales channel, the selected products must have the following attribute configuration.
+To sync products to the sales channel, the selected products must have the following attribute configuration:

 - **[!UICONTROL Publish to Channel Manager]** attribute is enabled